 How does Ritual leveling and stacking work?

 Most Rituals can be picked up multiple times, increasing their Level up to a maximum of 3.
-The wiki documents the scaling clearly: Level 2 is roughly 50% stronger than the base value, and Level 3 is 100% stronger.
+The scaling is straightforward: Level 2 is roughly 50% stronger than the base value, and Level 3 is 100% stronger.
 Certain Soul Tree upgrades can make Level 2 and Level 3 versions appear immediately, skipping the upgrade process.

 Stacking is a separate mechanic that kicks in when you hold multiple Rituals that enhance the same underlying mechanic.
-The wiki gives a concrete example: holding two Level 1 Rituals that trigger Tidal Waves (Wave Dash and Wave Landing) pushes Small Tidal Wave damage from 4 to 6 and increases pushback distance from 20% to 30%.
+For example, holding two Level 1 Rituals that trigger Tidal Waves (Wave Dash and Wave Landing) pushes Small Tidal Wave damage from 4 to 6 and increases pushback distance from 20% to 30%.
 The power increase from stacking is roughly equivalent to one full Level, though it varies between mechanics.

 Ritual Power is a hidden stat that scales the damage and effects of a given family's mechanics.
 It's boosted exclusively through Trinkets, specifically Moxes and the Crown of Harmony.
 Crucially, Ritual Power increases are multiplicative: two copies of Fire Mox result in x1.21 Fire Ritual Power rather than a flat +20%.